Pingouyno/Auto-Brute-Force-WZ/README.md

    - code 1: nnnhh123
    - code 2:

 5 | If the input is valid, the macro will be ready for brute-forcing.
+Open your game window and interact with Stadium keypad.

    - To start the macro, move your cursor to the bottom-left corner of your screen.